dsc-courses/practice.dsc40a.com/problems/fa22-midterm/fa22-midterm-q03.md

 # BEGIN SOLUTION

-**False**.
+False.
 The function is not convex, so the gradient descent algorithm is not guaranteed to converge.

 # END SOLUTION